robinhooda/Javascript-Memory-Game/README.md

 # Javascript-Memory-Game

 ## What is the Memory Game
-This is a simple game built to test a users memory.
+This is a web Application game which is built to test a users memory using HTML5, CSS3, & Javascript.
 There's a deck of cards with different icons.
 ![snippet](img/snippet.png)

 ## Challenge